tasmania-springtime-banner

 • sun iconDay 7

 See wisteria, zig-zag bridges, mounds of azaleas, streams lined with iris and a tea plantation.
 With the spectacular backdrop of Okayama Castle, the garden is designed as a circuit to experience the magic of the borrowed landscape, particularly Yuishinzan Hill.
-The Daimo loved the peace of the rest house, Ryuten, where he went to relax and watch the water flowing below.
+The daimyo loved the peace of the rest house, Ryuten, where he went to relax and watch the water flowing below.
 Walk past the famous Japanese cranes that breed here.
-Check in to Granvia Hotel Okayama.

 • sun iconDay 8